What You Should Know about Using Frozen Donor Eggs

 Payment is the next step to secure the desired donor eggs.
 The costs of using a batch of 8 frozen donor eggs is much lower than traditional egg donation.
 Frozen eggs cannot be reserved for a particular recipient until payment has been arranged.

-Intended parents can obtain a batch of 5 or 8 frozen donor eggs.
+Intended parents can obtain a batch of 6 or more frozen donor eggs.
 When the recipient is at the correct point in her cycle (which can also be optimized using hormones), the selected eggs are carefully thawed and the ones that survived injected with one sperm, a term called intracytoplasmic sperm injection (ICSI).
 The sperm can be obtained from a fresh sample or from a frozen sample previously provided by the father.

 To learn more about the donor egg bank process, contact us at (866) 991-1990.